 The specific answers lie in for what the product’s purpose or application is intended.
 Hemp oil is generally expected to be a full spectrum organic oil extract from commercial hemp (Cannabis ruderalis) where CBD oil more of a constructed substance that varies in characteristics and ingredients that facilitate it use or specific application.

-For example, Hemp oil is used for pet products and CBD oil almost never is.
-But it should be, and you will find that nano CBD for Pets is now available - and recommended highly.
+For example, CBD and Hemp oil is used for pet products and people products.
+In fact, you will find that nano CBD for Pets is now available for pets- and recommended highly as it is for our own, serious medical conditions.

-My feeling is that in order for CBD oil to be properly classified as such, the CBD needs to be isolated from other psychoactive cannabinoids.
-I could go on for days, but the important thing to remember is that commercial hemp oil contains about .3% THC while CBD oil is isolated from the THC cannabinoid.
+Many regulators feel that in order for CBD oil to be properly classified as such, the CBD needs to be isolated from other psychoactive cannabinoids.
+I could go on for days about controversy surrounding this, but the important thing to remember is that commercial hemp oil contains about .3% THC while CBD oil is typically isolated from the THC cannabinoid.
+For example, nano CBD contains no THC.

 Essentially, you can think of hemp oil as a basic, essential oil extract from hemp while CBD oil is further refined, often isolated, and also sourced from CBD-dominant strains of the Cannabis sativa species/hybrid varieties.